lejanio/Tip-Calculator/README.md

     - Contains the header section with the logo image
     - Contains the main section component which, in turn, contains the input and button components
 2. Main.tsx file:
-    - Contains states for user input, calculated amounts, input validation error, as well as the currently active button
+    - Contains states for user inputs, calculated amounts, input validation error, as well as the currently active button
-    - Contains several instances of input component which, in turn, contains local input state
+    - Contains several instances of the input component
-    - Contains several instances of button component, as well as the large button component
+    - Contains several instances of the button component
-    - Uses the useRef hook for referencing the input component for resetting user input
 3. The components are located in the src/components folder with a separate subfolder for .tsx and .scss files of each corresponding component.
-4. A CSS reset file is provided in the src/utils folder.

 ---
 ## Assignment